-Unlike previous OneFS versions, SyncIQ is disabled by default in the new OneFS 9.1 release.
+Unlike previous OneFS versions, SyncIQ is disabled by default in OneFS 9.1 and later.
 Once SyncIQ has been enabled by the cluster admin, a global encryption flag is automatically set, requiring all SyncIQ policies to be encrypted.
 Similarly, when upgrading a PowerScale cluster to OneFS 9.1, the global encryption flag is also set.
-However, be aware that the global encryption flag is not enabled on clusters configured with any existing SyncIQ policies upon upgrade to OneFS 9.1.
+However, be aware that the global encryption flag is not enabled on clusters configured with any existing SyncIQ policies upon upgrade to OneFS 9.1 or later releases.

 The following procedure can be used to configure SyncIQ encryption from the OneFS CLI: